grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### oauth_skip_org_role_update_sync

 > **Note**: This option will soon be a legacy option in favor of OAuth provider specific `skip_org_role_sync` settings.
-Read further down for each specific provider setting
+The following sections explain settings for each provider.

 Skip forced assignment of OrgID `1` or `auto_assign_org_id` for external logins.
 Default is `false`.
 Use this setting to allow users with external login to be manually assigned to multiple organizations.